kerikun11/IR-Station/README.md

   1. If connection succeeded, Wi-Fi "ESP8266-Remocon" will automatically disappear.
   1. Reconnect the power to reboot the device.
   1. Connect your cellphone or laptop to your router's Wi-Fi.
-  1. Access http://devie-name-you-entered.local in a browser.
+  1. Access http://DEVICE_NAME.local in a browser.
   1. If something appears, setup is complete.

 ## Store Signals

+  1. Access http://DEVICE_NAME.local in a browser.
+DEVICE_NAME is the device name you entered previous form.
   1. Look at the form of the bottom of the screen.
   1. Select a channel you want to assign a signal.
   1. Enter a name of the signal.
 Don't use Japanese character.